Engelstadt

-Engelstadt is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Engelstadt (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 The municipality lies southwest of Mainz and is an agriculturally oriented community.
 The winegrowing centre belongs to the Verbandsgemeinde of Gau-Algesheim, whose seat is in the like-named town.

 History

 In 941, Engelstadt had its first documentary mention as Engilestat.

 Politics

 Town council

 The council is made up of 12 council members who were elected on 13 June 2004 by majority vote.

 Coat of arms

 The municipality's arms might be described thus: Azure an angel proper wings expanded, in his hand dexter a bunch of grapes slipped vert, in base sinister a church tower Or ensigned with a cross.